API Overview

 Rate limits

-API key requests are rate-limited to 100 requests per minute per key by default.
+API key requests are rate-limited to approximately 100 requests per minute per key by default, and your plan may apply additional overall limits.
 Responses to API-key-authenticated requests include these headers so your integration can back off gracefully:

 X-RateLimit-Limit— the request limit for the windowX-RateLimit-Remaining— requests remaining in the current windowX-RateLimit-Reset— when the window resets